Vietnam.vn - Nền tảng quảng bá Việt Nam

 Công LuậnCông Luận12/02/2025

-(CLO) Billionaire Elon Musk joined President Donald Trump in the Oval Office on Tuesday, where he answered questions from reporters for the first time amid his aggressive cost-cutting efforts across federal government agencies.
+(CLO) Billionaire Elon Musk was in the Oval Office with President Donald Trump on Tuesday, where he answered questions from the press for the first time amid his aggressive cost-cutting efforts across federal government agencies.

-Musk defended the Department of Government Efficiency (DOGE) when President Trump asked him to speak about the team's work.
-The Tesla billionaire brought his young son "X" with him and wore a black jacket and "Make America Great Again" hat.
+Mr Musk defended the Department of Government Efficiency (DOGE) when President Trump asked him to speak about its work.
+The Tesla billionaire brought his young son "X" along and wore a black jacket and "Make America Great Again" hat.

 Photo: GI

-Musk has faced no questions since taking on the responsibility of carrying out President Trump’s order to cut or even eliminate several federal agencies.
-The White House said he was designated a “special government employee,” but it’s unclear who he’s accountable to other than President Trump.
+Musk has faced no questions since taking on the responsibility of carrying out President Trump’s orders to cut or even eliminate several federal agencies.
+The White House said he was designated a “special government employee,” but it’s unclear who he’s accountable to other than Trump.

-ABC News reporter Rachel Scott asked Musk about his accountability and whether he was “checking” himself.
+ABC News reporter Rachel Scott questioned Musk about his accountability and whether he was “checking” himself.
 Musk responded that DOGE’s actions were “completely transparent.”

 Responding to questions about potential conflicts of interest, as some reports suggest Musk's companies have received billions of dollars in government contracts, the billionaire said: "All of our actions are public."